A2va/ImageTranslator.py/README.md

 pip install torch torchvision
 ```
 2. Install tesseract `apt-get install tesseract-ocr`
-3. Download models from EasyOCR and Tesseract with this command `python image_translator.download_model -m all`.
+3. Download models from EasyOCR and Tesseract with this command `python -m image_translator.download_model -m all`.
 The m flag accept three value (all,tesseract,easyocr).
 The downloading time can be long.

 ## Development